Final Accounts Filing Deadlines in the UK: Company Accounts

 Deadlines for Filing Final Accounts

 The deadline for submitting final accounts depends on the type of business you operate.
-Here is a detail about deadlines for each business structure:
+Here is a breakdown of deadlines for each business structure.

 Private Limited Companies

 Private limited companies must file final accounts with Companies House every year.
-The deadlines differ depending on whether it’s your first set of accounts or not.
-If it’s your first account, the deadline is 21 months after the date of incorporation.
+The deadlines differ depending on whether it is your first set of accounts.

 -